hed-standard/hed-specification/docs/04_Basic_annotation.md

 and task inter-relationships.
 This specification is meant to provide guidelines for tool-builders.
 Additional tutorials and user guides provide more specific guidance for annotators.

-An typical example of an experiment using time-marked event annotation is simple target detection.
+A typical example of an experiment using time-marked event annotation is simple target detection.
 In this experiment geometric shapes of different colors are presented on a computer screen at two-second intervals.
 After every visual shape presentation, the subject is asked to press the left mouse button if the shape is a green triangle or the right mouse button otherwise.